My-UofE/ECM1410-Workshop-05-Instructions/README.md

 System.out.println("Search for title:'" + searchFor + "' in title...");
 ```

+**\* CORRECTION:** The section below was updated to remove the requirement to print the book details.

 Add code that searches the array for books with a title that matches the search string.
-If the search term is found it should print the details of the book (using the `toString` method), and decrease the stock quantity of that book by 1.
+If the search term is found it should <s>print the details of the book (using the `toString` method), and</s> decrease the stock quantity of that book by 1.

 Recall that for comparing string objects we should use the `equals()` method rather than equality operator `==`.